 You’ve decided to start a website for your business.
 But, where do you start?
 You know you need someone to develop the website for you.
 What exactly goes into that?
-You have heard of web developers and web designers, but you’re not clear on the difference between the two.
+You have heard of web developers and web designers, but you’re not clear on the difference between the two and what is required for a website design.
 A lot of effort and skill goes into building a website.
 That part you fully apprehend.
 What you need is some help understanding what you should be looking for when you hire a web developer and a web designer.

 Difference between a Web Developer and a Web Designer

 A web developer is a person who is a computer programmer by trade.
 However, a web developer specializes in programming websites.
 A web designer is a graphic designer by trade.
 In his case, a web designer specializes in designing websites.
 That’s a big difference.
 A web developer is a computer programmer, while a web designer is a graphic design professional.

 Web Developers specialize in the more complex aspects of building a website.
 A web developer will be able to build a database, handle forms, implement security and do an array of other things that a complex website demands.
 Web developers, as a rule, are not graphics-intensive people.
 They tend to prefer sparse, highly functional websites.

 Think of a website like Google or Facebook.
 Those websites are not very driven by graphics.
 Google is basically a black page with a box in the middle.
 Facebook is full of information, but at the end of the equation, it is nothing more than a couple of boxes of different colors, each filled with text.
 Those websites are excellent examples of the aesthetics and function you can expect from a web developer.